 Children's Hospital is part of the UPMC family.

-The Center for Rare Disease Therapy at Children’s Hospital of Pittsburgh of UPMC consists of international experts focused on treating children with rare diseases, defined by leading standards of care, pioneering protocols, and individualized services in a world-class environment.
+The Center for Rare Disease Therapy at UPMC Children's Hospital of Pittsburgh consists of international experts focused on treating children with rare diseases, defined by leading standards of care, pioneering protocols, and individualized services in a world-class environment.